-Planning our first trip to Yellowstone was an adventure in itself.
-We had no idea what we’d need, what we would wear, were there stores close to stock up?
-Well, we figured it out and we want to help you know exactly what to bring to Yellowstone.
+Planning our first trip to Yellowstone National Park was an adventure in itself.
+We had no idea what we’d need to pack for Yellowstone, what we would wear in Yellowstone, or would there be stores close by to stock up?
+Well, we figured it out and we want to help you know exactly what to put on your Yellowstone packing list.

 Table of Contents

-1. Bear Spray – The #1 Thing to bring to Yellowstone
+Bear Spray – The #1 Thing to Bring to Yellowstone

-If you plan to get off the main road (which we hope you do!) it is smart to have a can of bear spray with you just in case.
-This is pretty much a no-brainer to bring to Yellowstone.
+If you plan to get off the main road (which we hope you do!) and go hiking in Yellowstone it is smart to have a can of bear spray with you just in case.
+This is pretty much a no-brainer when visiting Yellowstone and hiking.
 You’ve seen the documentaries.

-If you don’t want to buy one, you can rent them at Canyon Visitor Center.
-You can order the bear spray from Amazon or find them at most outdoor stores (Gander Mountain, Cabela’s, etc.).
+If you don’t want to buy one, you can rent one at Canyon Visitor Center.
+Or you can order the bear spray from Amazon or find them at most outdoor stores (Gander Mountain, Cabela’s, etc.).
 We paid $40 for our can.
 Be sure to read the label on how far the spray shoots.
 You want it to shoot at least 30 feet…unless you’re feeling brave.

 If you plan on hanging out at the beach or doing any of the swimming we recommend in our 10 Unique Adventures Guide (sign up below!), you’ll want a pair of shoes you can wear in the water.
-Most of the rivers and hot springs have sharp, jagged rocks at the bottom and didn’t feel nice on bare feet.
+Most of the rivers and hot springs (Boiling River is one of our favorites) have sharp, jagged rocks at the bottom and didn’t feel nice on bare feet.
 We all got a pair of the Keen H2 sandals and they work great for hiking and in the water!

 This is a big one.
 We used our Ergo Backpack Carrier on every hike we took and even when we knew we’d be just walking or standing a lot.
 Bryanna and I both wear one with a kid on both of our backs.
 Our 5-year-olds still fit in them, so they’re a great investment!